 This is the crème de la crème of all southern pies.
-Bakers beware, once you have this you’ll be making it every year.
+Bakers beware, once you make this one you’ll be making it every year.
 Chess Pie, often called Crack Pie, is a mysteriously rich & smooth pie.
 People always ask me about the ingredients and the ingredients are pretty simple, but really, you don’t want to know what’s in this pie as you’re eating it.
 But I promise, it is worth it!
 Once a year (or maybe twice) your soul just needs a slice of this buttery, creamy pie.

 Some people may call this pie Butter Chess Pie or Buttermilk Pie, but those titles don’t help its reputation during a time when people are increasingly trying to make healthy choices.
 So, we’ll just call it Chess Pie or Crack Pie.
 This is soul food at its best!

 This is one of those recipes that I think twice about publishing online because it’s quintessential to my recipe repertoire.
-But I hope to give you guys the best, so I had to share it.
+But I hope to give you guys the best, so I had to share it!

 - 1 stick of butter (1/2 cup)